apache/aries-jax-rs-whiteboard/README.md

 servlet.init.hide-service-list-page | true                          | Hide the CXF service list
 application.ready.service.filter    |                               | A service that must be present in order for applications to get started

+properties existing in the application service, as those in the whiteboard configuration, are used when the servlet contexts and servlets are registered.

 ## Integrations

 The `integrations` folder contains OSGi enabled integrations for a variety of useful libraries that you might want to use with JAX-RS.
 In many cases these are just adding OSGi lifecycle and configuration to existing JAX-RS enabled libraries.